Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field: Introduction

-The recent development of high-field MEOP technique in the last two decades~\cite{Courtade:2000, Courtade:2002,Abboud:2004,Abboud:2005,Nikiel:2007,Suchanek:2007,Nikiel-Osuchowska:2013,Maxwell:2018dyf} has opened up opportunities for new physics projects using nuclear spin-polarized $^3$He to study the fundamental quark and gluon dynamics inside the nucleon and nucleus.
-At Brookhaven National Lab (BNL), development on polarized $^3$He ion source within the 5-T solenoid at the Electron Beam Ion Source for the future electron-ion collider is currently underway at the Relativistic Heavy Ion Collider~\cite{Zelenski:2023kof}.
-At Jefferson Lab (JLab), a new physics project of spin-dependent electron scattering from polarized $^3$He using the CLAS12 spectrometer has been approved in Hall B~\cite{PAC:2020}.
-A conceptual design for a novel polarized $^3$He target has been proposed~\cite{Maxwell:2021ytu}, aiming to produce polarized $^3$He inside the 5\,T solenoid of CLAS12.
-Recently, a new high-field MEOP system for polarized $^3$He has been established at JLab to systematically study the effect of the discharge intensity, pump laser power, and optical-pumping-transition schemes to the key parameters for $^3$He polarization.
-In this work, we will report the major findings from such systematic studies.
+Traditional polarized $^3$He targets operate well in low magnetic fields (on the order of 10$^{-3}$\,T) but have not been extensively explored in high-magnetic-field environments.
+The recent development on high-field MEOP of $^3$He ~\cite{Courtade:2000, Courtade:2002,Abboud:2004,Abboud:2005,Nikiel:2007,Suchanek:2007,Nikiel-Osuchowska:2013} has opened up new opportunities to extend the application of polarized $^3$He targets to experimental facilities involving high magnetic fields, such as the Electron Beam Ion Source (EBIS) at the Brookhaven National Lab (BNL) and the CLAS12 spectrometer at JLab.
+At BNL, development on a polarized $^3$He ion source within the EBIS 5\,T solenoid is currently underway for the future Electron-Ion Collider~\cite{Zelenski:2023kof}.
+At JLab, development of a novel polarized $^3$He target for CLAS12 has been motivated by the success of the MIT-Bates target and the high-field MEOP studies at BNL~\cite{Maxwell:2018dyf}.
+The conceptual design for the CLAS12 polarized $^3$He target~\cite{Maxwell:2021ytu} combines the double-cell cryogenic design of the MIT-Bates target and the recently developed high-field MEOP technique, aiming to produce polarized $^3$He inside the CLAS12 5\,T solenoid with a target thickness comparable to traditional low-field polarized $^3$He targets.
+In this way, the full effectiveness of the state-of-the-art CLAS12 detector can be utilized in measurements of spin-dependent electron scattering from polarized $^3$He across the complete kinematic range, {\it e.g}, elastic, quasielastic, resonance, deep inelastic, deeply virtual exclusive, etc. Such a target is motivated by the conditionally approved proposal~\cite{PAC:2020} to measure spin-dependent deep inelastic electron scattering from polarized $^3$He at CLAS12 in Hall B at JLab.
+Recently, a high-field MEOP system for polarized $^3$He has been established at JLab to initiate this target R\&D work.
+Systematic studies on the effects of the discharge intensity, pump laser power and optical pumping transition schemes on $^3$He nuclear polarization have been conducted.
+In this work, we report the major findings from these systematic studies.